Washington State Set To Ban Gay Conversion Therapy For Minors

 According to Pink News, subjecting LGBT minors to conversion therapy is also illegal in Malta, Switzerland, Taiwan, two Canadian provinces, and the state of Victoria in Australia.
 However, the practice is still legal in the United Kingdom.

-As the Human Rights Campaign reports, research has shown that conversion therapy does not change a person’s sexual orientation; however, it has been linked to depression, low self-esteem, suicidal thoughts, substance abuse, and homelessness for those exposed to it.
+As the Human Rights Campaign reports, research has shown that conversion therapy does not change a person’s sexual orientation.
+However, it has been linked to depression, low self-esteem, suicidal thoughts, substance abuse, and homelessness for those exposed to it.
 As a result, the practice has been condemned by all leading medical and mental health organizations, including the American Medical Association, the American Psychiatric Association, and the American Psychological Association.

 Nine other states and the District of Columbia already ban the controversial practice. https://t.co/KPQZDasjIH